LuxDevHQ/Python-Writing-Clean-Code/README.md

 def sort_marks(marks : List[int]) -> None:
     marks.sort()

-def find_average(marks : List[int]) -> float:
+def calculate_average(marks : List[int]) -> float:
     return sum(marks)/float(len(marks))
 ```

-From the above code snippet, we have two funtions that both read the same list. `sort_marks()` mutates its input argument and this is not good.
-Now imagine a scenario when find_average_mark was running and before it completed, it was context switchesd and `sort_marks()` allowed to run.
+From the above code snippet, we have two functions that both read the same list. `sort_marks()` mutates its input argument and this is not good.
+Now imagine a scenario when `calculate_average_mark()` was running and before it completed, it was context switched and `sort_marks()` allowed to run.

-sort_marks will update the list in place and change the order of elements in the list, by the time find_average will run again, it will be reading garbage.
+sort_marks will update the list in place and change the order of elements in the list, by the time `calculate_average_average()` will run again, it will be reading garbage.

 **Good :smile:**